-Performance management involves the development and implementation of policies and procedures to ensure that RTLB are capable of providing services which effectively meet the needs of schools and students consistent with the goals and objectives in the cluster’s annual and strategic plans.
+Performance management involves the development and implementation of policies and procedures to ensure that RTLB can provide services which effectively meet the needs of schools and students consistent with the goals and objectives in the cluster’s annual and strategic plans.

 The cluster manager ensures there is an appropriate performance management system in place including clear policies and procedures in relation to staff conduct and competency; an appraisal process that fulfils the statutory requirements for renewal of teacher practising certificates; support processes for RTLB including professional learning and development; and succession planning.